anish6777/react-universal-flash/README.md

-# custom component using react-bootstrap
+# Custom message component using react-bootstrap
 We can create the message component using react-bootstrap as below and pass it as a child to Flasher

 ## Message component